The Fragrance of Guava

 The Fragrance of Guava is a book based on the long conversations between Gabriel García Márquez and his close friend Plinio Apuleyo Mendoza.
 Published in 1982, the book describes the life of García Márquez, from his early childhood to his encounters with celebrities.
 The title of the book in Spanish is El Olor de la Guayaba.
-It was translated as The Fragrance of Guava; however, the literal translation should be The Smell of Guava.
+It was translated as The Fragrance of Guava.

 Background

 García Márquez and Mendoza met in Bogotá when they were 20 and 16 years old respectively; seven years later in Paris, García Márquez contacted Mendoza.
 Gabriel García Márquez had met his best friend.
 Mendoza became a friend who helped García Márquez during the most difficult years: he fed him, offered a job, gave him money, read his manuscripts, he protected him.
 Plinio Apuleyo Mendoza recognized "And he paid back more than the things I could do for him".

 An editorial proposed to Plinio to write a book about his best friend, Plinio discussed the idea with García Márquez, who found it interesting.
 The Nobel Laureate commented: "It is a great idea, as this way I won't have to repeat everything in each interview".

 In an interview Plinio Apuleyo Mendoza confessed the book was not based on a single interview with the Nobel Laureate: "I had conversed with him for 40 years, I wrote everything he had already told me, and I sent him the manuscript for being complemented".
 According to the biographer of García Márquez, Gerald Martin, The Fragrance of Guava is a calculated conversation, that explains the whole life of García Márquez and his opinions, from politics to women.